MiyaCreeden/personal-research-library/README.md

     a list of topics in the displine that they find interesting, a list of top rated papers.

+## User Stories

+- As a user, I want to be able to create a new paper description and add it to a list of papers I've read.
+- As a user, I want to be able to view a list of papers I've read.
+- As a user, I want to be able to assign a rating (integer value between 0 and 10) to a paper description.
+- As a user, I want to be able to select a author and see a list of papers by that author.

 ## Markdown Tools
 ## A subtitle